-We have agreed to indemnify the selling stockholders against certain liabilities, including certain liabilities under the Securities Act.
+We have agreed to indemnify the selling stockholder against certain liabilities, including certain liabilities under the Securities Act.

-We have agreed with the selling stockholders to keep the registration statement of which this prospectus constitutes a part effective until the earlier of (i) such time as all of the shares covered by this prospectus have been disposed of pursuant to and in accordance with the registration statement or (ii) April 27, 2008.
+We have agreed with the selling stockholder to keep the Registration Statement of which this prospectus constitutes a part effective until the earlier of (i) such time as all of the shares covered by this prospectus have been disposed of pursuant to and in accordance with the Registration Statement or (ii) January 5, 2008.